Our Research on Michigan Potatoes

 • Improve the use of technology to better understand abiotic and biotic stress to increase resilience in potato production systems

-5. Development of new weed control management strategies in potatoes to address resistance, volunteers, variety herbicide sensitivity, and invasive species.
+5. Development of new weed control management strategies in potato to address resistance, volunteers, variety herbicide sensitivity and invasive species

 Current Research Projects

-• Willbur, Jaime - Improvement of Integrated Management Strategies for Potato Foliar, Seed and Postharvest Disease Concerns in MI
+• Willbur, Jaime - Improvement of Integrated Management Strategies for Potato Foliar, Seed, and Post-Harvest Disease Concerns in Michigan

 • Douches, David - Enhancing Potato Quality Through Genetic Improvement and Variety Development